-In UWB-driven MMS, we propose to synchronize the NBA MMS UWB ranging transmission of the Responder to the one of the initiator by setting a fixed and accurate reply time between the reception of the first SYNC and SFD fragment received from the initiator and the transmission of the first SYNC and SFD fragment by the responder.
+In UWB-driven MMS mode, we propose to offset the NBA MMS UWB ranging transmission of the Responder to the one of the initiator by setting a fixed and accurate reply time between the reception of the first SYNC and SFD fragment received from the initiator and the transmission of the first SYNC and SFD fragment by the responder.
 The initiator sends the POLL compact frame at the beginning of the POLL slot.
 The responder sends the RESP compact frame at the beginning of the RESP slot.
 The Initiation sends the first SYNC and SFD fragment exactly 1200RSTU after the beginning of the POLL compact frame.
 Until now, there is no change from the legacy procedure.
 However, the Responder does not send the first SYNC and SFD fragment 1200RSTU after the beginning of the RESP compact frame but 600 RTSU after the reception of the first SYNC and SFD fragment from the initiator.

+Note: In UWB-driven MMS mode, the fixed reply time can also be set between the UWB POLL compact frame and the UWB RESP compact frame.

 Proposed resolution: